Shubhan9/ai-stock-recos/README.md

 3. Update the worker URLs in the fetch requests
 4. Serve the application via a web server
 5. Enter stock tickers and generate reports

+## Design Notes

+The application prioritizes functionality over visual design.
+The focus has been on building a robust backend architecture with proper caching, security measures, and reliable data processing rather than extensive UI/CSS styling.
+The interface is intentionally minimal to demonstrate the core functionality of AI-powered stock analysis.

 ## Security Notes